Munish Jolly: Sports commentary

 In 2017 he was chosen to do Hindi commentary for the renowned NBA League.
 His witty, entertaining commentary won the hearts of many and he got to call the first NBA India Games, from courtside between Sacramento Kings and Indiana Pacers on 5 October 2019 in Mumbai India.

-He was in the panel of English Commentary for India's own game Kho-Kho in First Ultimate Kho Kho League 2022, held in Pune.
+He was in the panel of English Commentary for the traditional Indian game kho-kho during the first season of Ultimate Kho Kho in 2022, held in Pune.

+He was chosen to do live commentary of World Test Championship finals 2023, played between India and Australia, which was broadcast by All India Radio.